Joseph Roby: Personal life

-On February 13, 1752, Roby married Rachel Proctor of Boston at the New North Church in Boston.
+On February 13, 1752, Roby published an intention to marry Mrs. Rachel Proctor of Boston and they were married April 13, 1752 at the New North Church in Boston.
 Rev. Andrew Eliot performed the ceremony.
 The Robys had four daughters – Rachel, Mary, Elizabeth, and Sarah, and three sons – Joseph, Henry, and Thomas.
 Their eldest son, Joseph, was a participant in the Boston Tea Party.
 Their two other sons served in Captain Samuel King's company during the Revolutionary War.
 After the war, Thomas followed in his father's footsteps and became a member of the clergy.
 He was the first minister of Otisfield, Maine.

 The Robys also took in a homeless girl by the name of Zeruiah Ingols, whom they raised as a daughter.
 The Robys remained married until Rachel's death on March 18, 1792.
 On August 7, 1792, Roby and Ingols married in Boston.

 Roby was an excellent scholar and was friends with some of the most learned ministers in Massachusetts.
 He would regularly converse with Samuel Phillips Payson, Peter Thacher, and David Osgood on theology, literature, and natural philosophy.
 Roby was particularly interested in astronomy.